Miranda Weese: Early life and training

 Weese was born in San Bernardino, California.
 She started living with her maternal grandparents as an infant, and was adopted by them as a child.
 Weese refers to the couple as her parents.
-She has Cherokee and Blackfoot ancestry.
 She was raised primarily in Orange County, but had also lived in La Puente for a few years.

-Weese started dancing at age five, after a doctor recommended it to help her with knock knees.
+Weese started dancing at age five, after a doctor recommended it to help her with knock knees and otherwise bad health.
 She later trained with Catherine Joyce while living in La Puente, then with Shery Gilbert upon returning to Orange County, becoming Gilbert's first student.
 In 1990, at age fifteen, she attended a summer intensive at the School of American Ballet, and was offered a place full-time.

 Career

 In 1991, months after Weese started training at the School of American Ballet, she became an apprentice with the New York City Ballet.
 The following year, she broke her foot, which forced her to stop performing for five months.
 Following her return, she started watching videotapes of both herself and other dancers to help her progress.
 In 1993, she joined the corps de ballet.
 Her first featured role was in Balanchine's Who Cares?.
 In 1994, she was promoted to soloist, and started to substitute others in principal roles when required, including once in Balanchine's Walpurgisnacht Ballet, after only one rehearsal.
 In 1995, Weese won the Princess Grace Award.